Shweta200126/Divvy-Bikes-Usage-Analysis/README.md

 • Line charts showing the number of trips starting or ending at different times of day

-• Bar charts comparing the usage patterns of Customers and Subscribers
+• Bar charts comparing the usage patterns of Casual and Member riders

-• Bar charts showing the gender and age distribution of Subscribers.
+• Bar charts showing the gender and age distribution of Members

 ## Datasets used in the project
 - Trip data from the Divvy: https://divvy-tripdata.s3.amazonaws.com/index.html